- 01Visibility across ChatGPT, Perplexity, Gemini, AI Overviews, Claude

 Before your competitor does.

-We'll baseline your visibility across five engines, benchmark you against your top three competitors, and hand you a prioritised fix list — measured on MentionLayer, walked through by Joel.
-No payment, no drip sequence.
+We'll baseline your visibility across five engines, benchmark you against your top three competitors, and hand you a prioritised fix list.
+Scope, fee, delivery date, and handoff are agreed before work begins.
 You decide what happens next.